Thurston Community College

 Intent of Philosophy, Beliefs and Ethics

-At Key Stage 4 GCSE PBE is presented as an option, for which students opt to do.
-We follow the Edexcel RS full course (Specification B).
+At KS4 GCSE PBE is presented as an option for which students opt to do.
+We follow the Edexcel RS full course ( specification B).
 Students use the religions of Christianity and Islam to study ethical and philosophical units of; Peace and Conflict, Crime and Punishment, Marriage and Family and Matters of Life and Death.

-At Key Stage 5 we study the AQA Philosophy course, which covers a range of topics, such as moral philosophy, metaethics, epistemology, metaphysics of the mind and God.
+At KS5 we study the AQA Philosophy course, which covers a range of topics; such as moral philosophy, metaethics, epistemology, metaphysics of the mind and God.

 Threads of powerful knowledge in Philosophy, Beliefs and Ethics